$f(T)$ cosmology: From Pseudo-Bang to Pseudo-Rip

 Remarkably this quasi de Sitter inflationary phase runs at low energy level which in effect might contribute to solve the theoretical problem of the cosmological constant.
 Additionally, since this phase is eternal, it has enough time to solve the usual problems of the Standard Model of cosmology.
 Furthermore, there is no need to compute the minimum $e$-fold number, $N=-\ln (a_i/a_f)$, since $a_i$ can always be chosen small enough to obtain a suitable $N$.
 On the other hand, in the scenario at hand the comoving Hubble radius $R_{H}=\frac{1}{a(t) |H(t)|}$, which we refer to as horizon, is infinite at the Pseudo-Bang origin as $a(t)\to 0$.
-Therefore, all modes are at sub-horizon scale $k \gg R_{H}^{-1}$, or equivalently the physical wavelengths are $\lambda \ll \lambda_{H}$, where $\lambda(t)=a(t)/k$ is the physical mode wavelength $\lambda_{H}=|H^{-1}|$ is the Hubble radius (we refer to the Hubble radius at Pseudo-Bang as $\lambda_\beta \to 1/\beta$).
+Therefore, all modes are at sub-horizon scale $k \gg R_{H}^{-1}$, or equivalently the physical wavelengths $\lambda \ll \lambda_{H}$, where $\lambda(t)=a(t)/k$ is the physical mode wavelength $\lambda_{H}=|H^{-1}|$ is the Hubble radius (we refer to the Hubble radius at Pseudo-Bang as $\lambda_\beta \to 1/\beta$).
 This is a necessary condition to have an initial causal universe.
 Consequently, we can assume that the primordial fluctuations are coherent, as indicated by the observations of acoustic peaks in the power spectrum of Cosmic Microwave Background (CMB) anisotropies.
 In this case, it is natural to assume that the quantum fluctuations around the initial vacuum state form the Bunch-Davies vacuum \cite{Bunch:1978yq}.
 The evolution of the physical modes at different scales verses Hubble horizon is given in Fig. \ref{Fig:horizon}.

-In this case, it is natural to assume that the quantum fluctuations around the initial vacuum state form the Bunch-Davies vacuum \cite{Bunch:1978yq}.
-During interval (i) the Hubble parameter is almost constant, while the scale factor $a(t)$ grows exponentially as indicated in Table \ref{T0}.
-Thus, we expect the comoving Hubble radius to shrink, allowing larger wavelengthes to exit the horizon earlier, freeze-out and become super-horizon.
-In Fig. \ref{Fig:horizon}, we present the evolution of the physical modes $\lambda$, and the Hubble horizon $\lambda_H$, that correspond to the estimated values of the model parameters, namely expressions (\ref{parameters}) and (\ref{ti1}).
-This figure shows clearly that all modes are sub-horizon from the Pseudo-Bang to the end of inflation I phase, and moreover it reveals how different modes exit the Hubble radius.